-But, as I am sure you can see, it was all nothing.
+But, as I am sure you can see, it is all no good.
 The passage is not from Catharine of Hanique at all; it is from Chateaubriand.
-The ninth of May is the holiday of St. Catharine of Bologna, and no liturgical calendar, whether Roman, Ruthenian, Coptic, or Syrian, gives any day at all for Catharine of Hanique.
+May 9 is the holiday of St. Catharine of Bologna, and no liturgical calendar gives any day at all for Catharine of Hanique.
 I know nothing further about the Latin phrase; even assuming it is not mere fiction, I have no real context within which to place it.
 Three minor bits of evidence, three dead ends.

-I did, however, make an interesting discovery in passing: none of the liturgical calendars I had consulted mentioned the feast-day of any St. Catharine of Boulagnon, either.
-The day I had usually heard given was the solemnity of another St. Catharine entirely, St. Catharine of Alexandria.
+I did, however, make an interesting discovery on the side: none of the liturgical calendars I had consulted mentioned the feast-day of St. Catharine of Boulagnon, either.
+The day I had usually heard given was the solemnity of another St. Catharine, St. Catharine of Alexandria.

 "Well, Dan," said the professor of mathematics, "it's time for your appointment."

 "Now, Dan," said the professor of biology, "let's not do this the hard way."

 Sighing, I rose, and, flanked by the Dean's minions, walked to the Dean's office.

 When I entered, the short, arid-looking man who was the Dean rose and said, "Good morning, Dr. Montgomery.
 I trust you are feeling well today."

 Part III of the short story Hanique will follow soon!